mkelley33/nextjs-bootcamp-course/notes-initial-nextjs-app.md

 set DATABASE_URL in .env

 Create schema.prisma in prisma directory you must create at the root level of your project.
+This is where your models go.

+npx prisma db push will update your database with models

 npx prisma init
 npx prisma db push